Amanr1996/ML_YesBankPrice_Pred_cap_project/README.md

 * All of the implemented models performed quite well on our data giving us the Adjusted R-square of over 99%.
 * We checked for presence of Heterodasceticity in our dataset by plotting the residuals against the Elastic Net model predicted value and found that there is no Heterodasceticity present.
 Our model is performing well on all data-points.
 With our model making predictions with such high accuracy, we can confidently deploy this model for further predictive tasks using future data.

+**Future Scope**

+* Based on the analysis performed, there are a few areas that could be explored further:

+* Time series modeling: The current analysis focused on descriptive statistics and regression modeling to predict the closing price.
+However, there is scope to explore time series modeling techniques such as ARIMA or Prophet to better capture the temporal dependencies and trends in the data.

+* Feature engineering: The current analysis used only the Open, High, and Low prices as features for the regression model.
+However, there may be additional features that could be engineered from the data such as trading volumes, news sentiment, or macroeconomic indicators that could improve the model's predictive power.

+* Ensemble methods: Another area of exploration could be to use ensemble methods such as random forests or gradient boosting to combine the predictions of multiple models and potentially improve the overall performance.

+* External data sources: Finally, incorporating external data sources such as social media sentiment or news articles related to Yes Bank or the banking industry could provide additional insights and potentially improve the model's performance.